seanoliver/theragpt-app/architecture-design.md

 **Objective**: Extend the application with authentication, database integration, and monetization.

 **Key Tasks**:
+1. Implement SRS algorithm and review system
+2. Develop flashcard UI for review
-1. Integrate Supabase for authentication and database
+3. Integrate Supabase for authentication and database
 2. Implement user accounts and profiles
 3. Develop advanced analytics and insights
 4. Explore and implement monetization options